The Iglu Guide | Blog

 6. Stay in touch

 Be sure to keep in regular contact with tutors and lecturers – especially if you have any concerns or anxieties along the way.
 It’s important to always understand what is being asked of you.
-At university, the emphasis is always on the student to seek out information and this hasn’t changed simply because the teaching has gone online.
+At university, the emphasis is always on the student to seek out information and this doesn’t change when the teaching goes online.
 Take the initiative and ask questions either directly by email, or via the online chat forums.
 See what other students are contributing and take the opportunity to respond and build relationships.

 7. Take a break